 This advisory contains some indicators in the body of the advisory, however this is not an exhaustive list and are included for illustrative purposes.
 The full list of indicators of compromise and signatures associated with this campaign are available in the associated indicators released under the 2020-008 identifier.

-If you have questions about this advice or have indications that your environment has been compromised, contact the ACSC or calling 1300 CYBER1 (1300 292 371).
+If you have questions about this advice or have indications that your environment has been compromised, contact us or call 1300 CYBER1 (1300 292 371).

-The ACSC encourages all eligible organisations to become an ACSC Partner.
+ASD’s ACSC encourages all eligible organisations to become an ASD Partner.
 As a partner, you will automatically receive threat intelligence, consisting of context-rich, actionable and timely information in a variety of formats, including advisories and automated indicator sharing.

 The table of contents of the complete advisory, including indicators of compromise and code examples, is below.
 See the PDF or Word versions for full details.